 NestJS

-NestJS is an enterprise-level backend framework based on TypeScript/Node.js.
-It employs a modular design, combining OOP (Object-Oriented Programming), FP (Functional Programming), and microservices architecture.
-With underlying support for Express/Fastify, it provides features like dependency injection, decorator-based routing, and GraphQL integration.
-It is well-suited for building efficient and maintainable server-side applications, particularly for full-stack TypeScript development.
+NestJS is an enterprise-grade backend framework based on TypeScript/Node.js.
+It adopts a modular design, combining OOP (Object-Oriented Programming), FP (Functional Programming), and microservices architecture.
+It supports underlying frameworks like Express/Fastify, providing features such as dependency injection, decorator-based routing, and GraphQL integration.
+It is ideal for building efficient and maintainable server-side applications, particularly well-suited for full-stack TypeScript development.

-This guide details how to develop and deploy NestJS applications on CloudBase HTTP cloud functions.
+This guide will detail how to develop and deploy NestJS applications on CloudBase HTTP cloud functions.

 Prerequisites

-- CloudBase account: with a Tencent Cloud account registered and TCB service activated
+- CloudBase account: Have registered a Tencent Cloud account and activated the TCB service

 Environment Preparation